bbauska/JS-beginners-JS/README.md

 });
 ```

-The <b>preventDefault()</b> method interrupts the default flow of the submit event,
+<p>The <b>preventDefault()</b> method interrupts the default flow of the submit event,
 which will cause the browser to refresh the current page.
 From here, you can instruct JavaScript to do specific tasks to the form data submitted
-by the user.
+by the user.</p>
-The form object has an object property named elements that store all input elements you
+<p>The form object has an object property named elements that store all input elements you
 define inside the form.
 Inside the object, you can access the value of input fields by
-specifying its name attribute, followed by the value property.
+specifying its name attribute, followed by the value property.</p>
-Here’s how to get the values for our Wizard Form:
+<p>Here’s how to get the values for our Wizard Form:</p>

 ```
 event.preventDefault();